ronomon/direct-io/README.md

 obtain an exclusive mandatory (and not just advisory) lock.
 When opening a regular file, `fs.open()` will block until any existing lock is released.
 While adding `O_NONBLOCK` can avoid this, it also introduces other IO semantics.
 Using `O_EXLOCK` should therefore be limited to opening a block device.
+If the block device is in use by the system e.g. if it is mounted, `fs.open()` will fail with an `EBUSY` error.

 **setFSCTL_LOCK_VOLUME(fd, value, callback)** *(Windows)*